jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 respond to the firmware's commands.
 When you start the simulation, it briefly displays a "WAIT" message as it processes the VT100's Non-Volatile RAM (NVR), and then it spins, awaiting further stimulus.

-The initial goal for the simulation is to provide a virtual serial terminal that can communicate with other PCjs machines and provide a realistic serial terminal experience, all from the comfort of your web browser.
+The initial goal for the simulation is to provide a virtual terminal that can communicate with other PCjs machines and provide a realistic serial communication experience, all from the comfort of your web browser.

 In the interim, there's still a lot of debugging to do, because while DEC's Technical Manuals were excellent, they were not comprehensive; there are no commented source-code listings, for example, like those that IBM used to provide in their early Technical Reference manuals.
+Check out the [VT100 Debugger Configuration](/devices/pc8080/machine/vt100/debugger/) for additional information about VT100 internals and links to other technical resources.

 {% include machine.html id="vt100" %}